BfArM - Federal Institute for Drugs and Medical Devices

 GCP Inspections

-• GCP inspections conducted within the framework of national and decentralised marketing authorisation procedures and within the framework of centralised marketing authorisation procedures coordinated by the EMA.
-During these inspections, a retrospective review of the validity of data from clinical trials on the efficacy and safety of the medicinal product and compliance with internationally recognised ethical and scientific standards in the conduct of these clinical trials is performed.
-These GCP inspections can take place prior to marketing authorisation (so-called "pre-approval inspection"), as well as on an ad hoc basis after marketing authorisation has been granted (so-called "post-approval inspection") ((Art.
-78, EU-Verordnung 536/2014; Section 25 (5) AMG in conjunction with Section 15 GCP-V, or EU Regulation 726/2004).
+• GCP inspections in the context of national and decentralised marketing authorisation procedures and, coordinated by the EMA, in the context of centralised marketing authorisation procedures.
+These GCP inspections include a retrospective review of the validity of clinical trial data on the efficacy and safety of the medicinal product and of compliance with internationally recognised ethical and scientific standards in the conduct of clinical trials.
+The GCP inspections can take place prior to marketing authorisation (so-called "pre-approval inspection") as well as on an ad hoc basis after marketing authorisation has been granted (so-called "post-approval inspection") (Article 78 Regulation (EU) No. 536/2014; Section 42c and 25(5) AMG) in conjunction with Regulation (EU) No. 726/2004).

 Participation in national committees